Plugins & Lifecycle

 Module path prefix

 Modules can define a path prefix.
-The HTTP server prepends the full module path to all routes registered during warmup:
+The HTTP server prepends the full module path to all routes registered during configure:

 api := app.NewModule("api")